ibm-cloud-docs/cis/caching-with-page-rules.md

 Page rules give you the ability to take various actions based on the page's URL, such as creating redirects, fine-tuning caching behavior, or enabling and disabling services.
 {:shortdesc}

-A Page rule takes effect on a given URL pattern that matches the following format:
+A page rule takes effect on a given URL pattern that matches the following format:

 `<scheme>://<hostname><:port>/<path>`